-Omega-6 fatty acids are essential Fatty Acids (EFA), meaning our body’s are unable to make these on it’s own.
+Omega-6 fatty acids are essential Fatty Acids (EFA), meaning our bodies are unable to make these on its own.
 Essential fatty acids are super important for all kinds of functions within the body, including cell membranes.
 While Omega-6 fatty acids have been given a bad rap in recent years, not all are created equal.
 In fact, our body needs a ratio of 4:1 healthy Omega-6 fatty acids to Omega-3 fatty acids.

 The good news is that there are great options to incorporate these much-needed fats into your diet to benefit from all of the health benefits!

-The all-star players are Linoleic acid (LA), Alpha Linoleic Acid (ALA), gamma-linoleic acid (GLA) and conjugated linoleic acid (CLA).
+The all-star players are Linoleic acid (LA), Alpha Linoleic Acid (ALA), gamma-linolenic acid (GLA) and conjugated linoleic acid (CLA).
 Important to note, these oils to retain their health benefits must be pure, non-heated, unprocessed, organic, non-GMO to retain health benefits.
 LA is necessary for cell health, again the basis for all bodily functions, including metabolism and cardiovascular health.

-ALA which comes from plants such as chia seed, pumpkin seed and flax, can be used by the body to make EPAS and DHA, two Omega-3 fatty acids known in fish oil.
+ALA which comes from plants such as chia seed, pumpkin seed, and flax, can be used by the body to make EPA and DHA, two Omega-3 fatty acids known in fish oil.
 ALA is really known to help autoimmune conditions (Lupus and RA), as well as cardiovascular and respiratory problems.
 Evidence also suggests ALA may reduce cancer cell growth in certain breast cancers.

 Summary of fatty acids and health benefits:

-Linoleic Acid (LA)– essential for cardiovascular system, heart health.
+Linoleic Acid (LA)– essential for the cardiovascular system, heart health.